How the Explainer Changed Digital Media Forever

 It attempts to go beyond and behind the news and gives readers background information about the particular story to understand the story and its nuances.
 In digital media, explainer journalism aims to report and explain events as they start unfolding.

 Though the concept may sound new, its roots lay in traditional journalism.
-Previously, web newspapers would run stories to explain what is happening in the news.
-Once the web-based news erased the issues of newspaper based journalism, explainer articles started getting published as soon as an original story broke.
+Previously, web newspapers would run stories to explain what was happening in the news.
+Once the web-based news erased newspaper-based journalism issues, explainer articles started getting published as soon as an original story broke.

-Any B2B brand that is committed to content marketing would want to entertain, educate and captivate the audience by writing and explaining about the industry that they are in.
+Any B2B brand committed to content marketing would want to entertain, educate and captivate the audience by writing and explaining the industry they are in.
 If you want to explain why you think your brand is providing the best offer, you need to explain your point to the audience in great detail and put your claim in the proper context.

-The explainer has indeed changed the way digital media functions as it has shown the path for creating trustworthy content and the ways by which to contextualize relevant news stories for the audience.
+The explainer has indeed changed how digital media marketing functions as it has shown the path for creating trustworthy content and how to contextualize relevant news stories for the audience.
 The audience, too, gets to know in-depth information about their areas of interest.
 The goal, however, remains the same.
-If you are a digital media company, you would need to channelize attention and if you are a brand, you need to sell the product.
+If you are a digital media services company, you need to channel attention; if you are a brand, you need to sell the product.

 Explainers have enabled media providers to show insight and intelligence in their content.
-It has also attracted search engine traffic as readers might ask the ‘Why’ type of questions.
-It also means that the media platform receives additional traffic from Google News that tends to find its space on the opening pages for explainer style content along with basic news and other stories.
+It has also attracted search engine traffic as readers might ask the ‘Why’ questions.
+It also means that the media platform receives additional traffic from Google News that tends to find its space on the opening pages for explainer-style content along with basic news and other stories.

 It is all the more important nowadays as media has got new tools to enhance it.
 It might not just be words.
 Today, data can be presented in a very interesting, eye-catching manner with the help of illustrations, infographics, and videos that graphically explain and summarise tricky concepts easily and quickly.